How Do You Register for an NES Exam?

 You can’t bring a calculator to the testing center to use.
 However, some NES exams provide you with an on-screen calculator.
 These include:

 - Middle Grades Mathematics

 - General Science

 If you fail an NES exam, you can retake it.
 You can retake an NES exam as many times as you need to.
 However, you will have to pay the test fees each time.
 If you can avoid retaking an NES exam, that is probably for the best.
 One way to ensure that you pass with flying colors is to invest in a great study guide and take a practice test.
 The practice test will show you where you need to focus your studying.
 The study guide will save you time because gathering information has been done for you.
+Check out this quick video from 240 CEO Scott Rozell explaining how the study guides are created.
 Go here for a test-aligned study guide and practice test.

 If you want to retake an NES exam, you must wait 30 days from the original test date.
 If the exam you take is all multiple-choice, you will know your score as soon as you finish.
 You will get your official score report two weeks after you take the test.
 Once you know you want to retake an exam, you will have to register and pay the test fees again.
 Then schedule the retake exam at least 30 days past the original testing date.

 If you want to avoid retaking an exam, or if you know you need to retake an exam, consider using a study guide and practice test.
-You can find study guides and practice tests for the most popular NES exams here.
+You can find test prep resources and practice tests for the most popular NES exams here.
 Check out “How To Prepare For (And Pass) The NES” for more preparation information.

 Once you have registered and paid the fees for an NES test, you have one year to take an exam.
 If you schedule an exam and you want to change the date, you can do that by visiting your NES account.
 The latest you can change your test date is 24 hours before your exam.
 If you need to change which test you registered for, you must first withdraw your registration from the first exam, then register for the new exam.